Rioflan/flex-server/README.md

 }
 ```

-This file should be all the time there but it makes the installation on Circle CI fails.
+Note: This file should always be there but it makes the installation on Circle CI fails.

 ## Use the API

+You can find the begining of the API documentation [here](https://app.swaggerhub.com/apis-docs/ayshiff/flex-server-bred/0.1).

 ## Deployment